-This provider’s connection speeds are competitive with any of the other providers on this list.
+This provider’s connection speeds are competitive.
 Sadly, while they’re enough to handle streaming, their track record for access to Netflix and other streaming providers is less than dazzling.

 Your privacy is well-protected at PIA, as the provider keeps no logs of any kind.
 Plus, the provider happily accepts various types of cryptocurrencies as payment for subscription charges.

-This provider allows a somewhat-stingy 3 simultaneous connections on the same username.
-However, PIA can be set up to work with many makes and models of routers, allowing all of your connected devices to be protected through a single login.
+This provider allows 10 simultaneous connections on the same username.
+PIA can also be set up to work with many makes and models of routers, allowing all of your connected devices to be protected through a single login.